 “Bankruptcies over 10 years or the associated accounts shouldn’t be reflected on the report,” offers Forbes contributor Ty Kiisel.
 “Other negative information older than seven years should not be on the report either.”

 He offers the following tips to get you started on your path to healthier credit:

 - Get a major credit card and arrange automatic payments for your credit cards and loan payments.
 Using a major credit card such as MasterCard, VISA, Discover, or American Express will help you build credit as long as you use it wisely.
-Credit scores are very sensitive to whether or not you make payments on time, so automatic payments will ensure you don’t forget to pay.
+Credit scores are very sensitive to whether or not you make payments on time.
+Automatic payments will ensure you don’t forget to pay.
 Some credit card companies allow you to set your own monthly payment, rather than just the minimum due.
 This way you don’t have to sacrifice substantial payments for automation.

 - Consolidate your debt if you can’t pay it off quickly.
 The scoring criteria treats installment loan balances kinder than the same balances on a credit card.

 - Don’t close accounts or let them be closed.
 It might not help your scores and could hurt them, Kiisel warns.
 If you’ve got a card you haven’t used for a while, go out to dinner or buy gas.
 Just make sure they’re included with your other automatic payments.

 - Don’t apply for credit you don’t need.
 At about 5 points an application, if you have sketchy credit, it can add up.